bgerrard5392/MechaCar_Statistical_Analysis/README.md

 **Deliverable Shortcuts:**
 | [Deliverable 1](https://github.com/jwc324/Pokemon_Machine_Learning/blob/main/README.md#segment-1) | [Deliverable 2](https://github.com/jwc324/Pokemon_Machine_Learning/blob/main/README.md#segment-2) | [Deliverable 3](https://github.com/jwc324/Pokemon_Machine_Learning/blob/main/README.md#segment-3) | [Deliverable 4](https://github.com/jwc324/Pokemon_Machine_Learning/blob/main/README.md#segment-4) |

-## Linear Regression to Predict MPG
+## Deliverable 1: Linear Regression to Predict MPG
 - Vehicle weight and ground clearance coefficients provided a non-random amount of variance to mpg data.
 - The slope of the linear model is considered to be not zero because the coefficient values are not equal to 0.
 - P-value is below 0.05 which means there is enough evidence to reject the null hypothesis